 You can learn more about the types of IRAs and SEPs in this guide.

-Did you know that you can use Bonsai for accounting?
+Did you know that you can use Bonsai for bookkeeping?
 Or that Bonsai can help you be prepared for self-employment tax by providing tax estimates, filling date reminders, and identifying your tax write-offs?

-Inside the accounting section, you'll see a breakdown of your income and expenses.
+Inside the bookkeeping section, you'll see a breakdown of your income and expenses.
 Both can either be automatically imported from your bank account, or manually added.
 Work you got paid for via Bonsai will also be registered here.

 Make sure this section is properly filled in and click on "Taxes" next.